-Each of our hotel properties is subject to a mortgage loan secured by our ownership interest in the property.
+Each of our hotel properties is subject to a mortgage loan bearing interest at a fixed rate secured by our ownership interest in the property, except for the Hampton Inn Houston mortgage loan which bears interest at a floating rate.
 The COVID-19 pandemic resulted in a significant decline in the revenues generated by our hotel properties and increased the risk that we will be unable to satisfy our debt service obligations.
 If we are unable to service the mortgage loan secured by a hotel property, the lender may initiate foreclosure procedures with respect to the property or initiate other available remedies.
-As of March 31, 2023, we were current with respect to the payments due under the mortgage loans secured by our hotel properties or are in compliance with the modified terms of certain mortgage loans as agreed to with the lenders and other accommodations.
-As discussed in Note 4, "Debt," to the consolidated financial statements included in this Quarterly Report, certain lenders agreed to limited loan modifications, including temporary deferrals of interest and principal payments.
+As of September 30, 2023, we were current with respect to the payments due under the mortgage loans secured by our hotel properties or are in compliance with the modified terms of certain mortgage loans as agreed to with the lenders and other accommodations.
+Certain lenders agreed to limited loan modifications, including temporary deferrals of interest and principal payments.
 As of the date of this Quarterly Report, no lenders have accelerated the maturity of any of the loans secured by our properties or initiated foreclosure procedures with respect to any of our properties.
 However, there can be no guarantee that the lenders will continue to agree to further loan modifications or accommodations and will not elect to exercise the remedies available to them under the loan documents, including acceleration or foreclosure actions.
 The exercise of any such remedies by a lender will have an adverse effect on our financial condition and results of operations and will impair our ability to resume the payment of distributions to our stockholders.
-Several of the mortgage loans secured by our hotel properties mature during 2023.
+Several of the mortgage loans secured by our hotel properties matured during 2023.

-The U.S. Federal Reserve raised interest rates repeatedly during 2022 and the first quarter of 2023 and may further increase interest rates in the remainder of 2023.
+The U.S. Federal Reserve raised interest rates repeatedly during 2022 and the first, second and third quarters of 2023 and may further increase interest rates in the remainder of 2023.
 Any change in the fiscal policies or stated target interest rates of the U.S. Federal Reserve or other central banking institutions, or market expectations of such change, are difficult to predict and may result in significantly higher long-term interest rates.
 Such a transition may be abrupt and may, among other things, reduce the availability or increase the costs of obtaining new debt and refinancing existing indebtedness.
 In the event that the interest rate on any of our outstanding mortgage loans or other indebtedness increases significantly, we may not have sufficient funds to pay the required interest payments.